Suncorp Group: Promina acquisition: 2007

-Suncorp then began preparations for a still larger takeover of insurance giant Promina Group Limited.
+Suncorp then began preparations for a still larger takeover of insurance giant Promina Group.
 By early 2007, the two companies had agreed the terms of a merger deal valued at AUD 7.9 billion ($5.9 billion), which represented one of the largest acquisition deals completed in Australia's financial sector since the beginning of the new century.

 Promina was formerly part of the UK-based insurance giant Royal and Sun Alliance until it spun off the business in Australia as a separate public company in 2003.
-The merger transformed Suncorp into a true giant in Australia, doubling its assets to nearly AUD 85 billion ($65 billion).